vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 III, 207.1-5).
 Vidyāvruta-on 2nd tithi of a month, draw square figure with

-white rice grains and in its midst a figure of a lotus with eight petals on the pericarp of which draw Lakṣmi with lotus in her hand and the latter's eight śaktis ( such as Sarasvati, Rati, Maitri, Vidyā), these to be placed on the petals; salutations to these latter in the form 'om Sarasvatyai namah'; draw several deities (named) as lords of four quarters and four intermediate quarters; place four (Vyāsa, Kratu, Manu, Daksa ) as gurus and Vasistha and others on the maṇḍala; worship all these with various flowers; repeat Srisūkta (one of the Khilasūktas beginning with 'Hiranyavarnām hariṇim '), the Purusasūkta (R̥g.
+white rice grains and in its midst a figure of a lotus with eight petals on the pericarp of which draw Lakṣmi with lotus in her hand and the latter's eight śaktis ( such as Sarasvati, Rati, Maitri, Vidyā), these to be placed on the petals; salutations to these latter in the form 'om Sarasvatyai namah'; draw several deities (named) as lords of four quarters and four intermediate quarters; place four (Vyāsa, Kratu, Manu, Daksa ) as gurus and Vasiṣṭha and others on the maṇḍala; worship all these with various flowers; repeat Srisūkta (one of the Khilasūktas beginning with 'Hiranyavarnām hariṇim '), the Purusasūkta (R̥g.
 X. 90) and hymns to Viṣṇu; donate a cow and a bull and a jar of water to the priests and also five vessels filled with fried rice, sesame and (by a woman performer ) turmeric powder, gold to a house-holder and food to the hungry; the pupil should pray to the acārya to impart learning and the ācārya should impart it in the presence of images; HV I. 386-389

 (from Gar.).
 Vidhāna-dvādaśa-saptami-Observance of vrata on the 7th tithi